 What cyber security skills work best in resumes?

-See this resume skills list, packed with cybersecurity resume buzzwords:
+See this list of skills to put on a resume, packed with cybersecurity resume buzzwords:

 Cyber Security Resume Skills